rufig/spf/docs/readme.en.md

 2. [Short overview of libraries](devel.en.html)

-    Addirtional libraries in SPF distribution
+    Additional libraries in SPF distribution

 SPF extension (`lib/ext/help.f`) adds help support to the interpreter with the word `HELP`.